danielbloy/cca/docs/python/pygame/smash.md

 In this step, we will get the ball to destroy the blocks.
 We will write a new function called `check_for_collisions()` that will do the checking for us as well as updating the players score.
 Inside this new function a list called `blocks_to_destroy` is created.
-That list is created using a very powerful Python technique called a [list comprehension](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions).
+That list is created using a very powerful Python technique called a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
 Python list comprehensions are efficient ways to create new lists.
 The list comprehension in `check_for_collisions()` creates a new list containing the blocks whose `bounding_box` collides with the balls `bounding_box`.
+For a further explanation of list comprehensions see [here](./list_comprehensions.md).

 To add a little twist to the game, we don't want the ball to just fly through all of the blocks some blocks until it hits the back wall.
 We therefore bounce the ball if the